islamsayedr/blackherb/README.md

 # blackherb
-this the landing page for a blackherb store
+this is the landing page for  blackherb.shop you can visite the live version through this link: landing.blackherb.com